-3.5.16 Developers are expected to engage with the Council at an early stage of the planning process in relation to tree replacement and are therefore encouraged to contact the Council's Environment Team.
+3.5.16 Developers are expected to engage with the Council at an early stage of the planning process in relation to tree replacement and are therefore encouraged to contact the Council's Planning and Conservation Team.

-3.6 Adoption of On-Site Green Space, Allotments and Landscaping Schemes
+3.6 Adoption of Green Space, Allotments and Landscaping Schemes

-- 3.6.1 Whilst the Council expects that the majority of green space and allotment facilities will be delivered by CIL, there will be instances where on-site provision comes forward as part of a development.
-In addition, landscaping schemes that are secured by a Section 106 agreement will form part of a development in many cases. - 3.6.2 Such facilities may be offered to the Council or its nominee (usually a Town or Parish Council) by a developer for adoption as Council owned and maintained provision.
-In principle the Council will adopt these facilities subject to a number of conditions, which are set out below. - 3.6.3 The adoption of green space provision, allotment facilities and landscaping schemes is supported by Policy CP7 and Policy CP13 of the Council's adopted Core Strategy, the Council's Green Infrastructure Strategy adopted March 2013 and the Council's adopted Green Space Strategy.
+- 3.6.1 In cases where provision of green space and landscaping schemes comes forward as part of a development, such facilities may be offered to the Council or its nominee (usually a Town or Parish Council) by a developer for adoption as Council owned and maintained provision.
+The Council will consider adopting these facilities subject to a number of conditions, which are set out below. - 3.6.2 In cases where provision of allotments comes forward as part of a development the allotment site will be offered to the Council or its nominee (usually a Town or Parish Council) by a developer for adoption as Council owned and maintained provision. - 3.6.3 There is no obligation on the Council to accept an offer to adopt Green Space, Allotments and Landscaping Schemes - 3.6.4 The adoption of green space provision, allotment facilities and landscaping schemes is supported by Placemaking Plan Policy CP7 and Core Strategy Policy CP13, the Council's Green Infrastructure Strategy adopted March 2013 and the Council's adopted Green Space Strategy 2015 or successor documents.